-Thankfully, The Drive’s crack How-To department has earplugs and can look away from Elliot’s commanding presence to give you a straightforward answer to all your burning questions about towing and towing capacities.
+Thankfully, The Drive’s crack editors have earplugs and can look away from Elliot’s commanding presence to give you a straightforward answer to all your burning questions about towing and towing capacities.
 Ready to show that mustachioed man who’s boss?
 We thought so, let's dive in.

 What is Towing Capacity?